cartesi/DevGuide/mac/guide.md

 When sending data, the frontend console application needs to communicate with the underlying layer-1 blockchain.

-Here is what needs to be configured to make that happen.
+Here is what you need to configure to make that happen:
 - An RPC gateway
 - The address of the Rollups smart contract on that blockchain
 - An account with sufficient funds.

-Here is a cheat sheet that can help you properly configure your requests for sending data:
+A cheat sheet that can help you properly configure your requests for sending data:

 ```
 --index         Notice or Voucher index within its associated Input